 - Keep a satphone or any other item that can beacon your location when you are lost.
 And charge the batteries, please.

 - Keep tabs on your surroundings.
 Doing this will allow you to make sure you aren’t roaming in circles and allow you to backtrack if you need to.

 Up high, you have a few big beasts to watch out for.
 Bears, mountain lions, and moose are all animals that you want to observe from a distance, if at all.

 Bears are to the mountains as sharks are to the ocean; the fear factor of both being blown out of proportion.
-Bears kill about 3 people a year (and sharks are under 4), where dogs are at 20, and lightening is at 90.
+Bears kill about three people a year (and sharks are under four), where dogs are at twenty, and lightning is at ninety.
 Compare those three deaths to the millions of visitors into the backcountry every year, and you have a pretty low number.

 But bears are out there, and knowing what to do is critical in keeping these statistics low: